florza/contests-engine/README.md

 It is highly recommended to add `master.key` to your `.gitignore` file, so it will never be sent to a public repository.
 Save the content of `master.key` to your password manager.

 Last, you have to initialize the database.
-Since there are some problems hidden in earlier migrations files, I recommend  to use setup for this, with the additional advantage that you will also have some sample data automatically installed, which is defined in db/seeds.rb and test/fixtures/*.yml:
+Since there are some problems hidden in earlier migrations files, it is recommended to use setup for this, with the additional advantage that you will also have some sample data automatically installed, which is defined in `db/seeds.rb` and `test/fixtures/*.yml`:

 ```console
 $ rails db:environment:set RAILS_ENV=development
 $ rails db:setup
 ```

-At the end, you can run the tests with
+At the end, you can run the minispec tests with

 ```console
 $ rails t 2>/dev/null
 ```
 The error output is sent to null because there are lots of deprecation warnings with Rails 6.1 at the moment.
+There are also some rspec specifications included by the `graphiti` gem, but they are not used yet.